fbpx

 BOOK APPOINTMENT

-Everything you need to know about oral HPV
+Everything you need to know about oral HPV and HPV mouth sores

-Everything you need to know about oral HPV
+Everything you need to know about oral HPV and HPV mouth sores

 Nothing matters more in life than your ongoing health, and it’s critical you remain in charge of your self-care and armed with all the facts you need to keep you safe, happy and living your best life.
 That’s why today Vitality are taking a closer look at the HPV virus and its close links to oral cancer in both genders, and what you need to know about this often under-considered cause of oral cancer.
+If you have a concerns about your oral health and want to know how our dental experts can help you screen and diagnose HPV, please contact us straight away.

 Wait, you can get HPV in the mouth?